Dkreick/AD2B/README.md

 • Less fuel consumption
 • Better chance to find car parts

-#### Story and objective

 #### Skill tree and habilities

+# SKILL TREE IMAGE CONCEPT PLACEHOLDER

 ##### Actives

      • Berserker (6 turns to CD): +30% damage output with melee weapons for 3 turns.

 ##### Passives

      • Grease Monkey (5 levels): Decrease fuel consumption by 5% each level.

-# SKILL TREE IMAGE CONCEPT PLACEHOLDER

 ### Scout

 #### Description

 _Scout class is perfect for events that can happen.
 Has a increased chance to avoid a fight and can resist more hours without food or water.
-Unfortunately he is pretty weak._
+Unfortunately his small body makes him vulnerable._

 #### Traits